123456lugc/Data-Analysis-Marketing/README.md

 │  STAGE 2 — THE PRIVACY FIREWALL  🛡️                    │
 │  CustomerID is used only to compute daily_customers     │
 │  then DROPPED before data reaches the reporting layer.  │ │  No PII enters Power BI.
-Compliant with GDPR & APA.    │ └────────────────────────┬────────────────────────────────┘
+Compliant with Privacy Act 1988│ └────────────────────────┬────────────────────────────────┘
                          ↓
 ┌─────────────────────────────────────────────────────────┐
 │  STAGE 3 — ANALYTICS ENGINE                             │
 │  Cleaned sales aggregated daily (Apr–Jun)               │
 │  Joined with ad performance on day + month key          │ │  Derived metrics: CTR, CPA, ROAS, profit_after_ads      │
 └────────────────────────┬────────────────────────────────┘
                          ↓
 ┌─────────────────────────────────────────────────────────┐